-- 78 See International Covenant on Civil and Political Rights, art.
-12 (2). - 79 See UNHCR Executive Committee Conclusion on International Protection Nos.
+- 83 Human Rights Committee, Mr. Cv.
+Australia, Communication 900/1999 (CCPR/ C/76/D/ 900/1999) (2002), para.
+8.2. - 84 Concluding observations of the Human Rights Committee, Australia (CCPR/C/AUS/ CO/5) (2009), para.
+23. - 85 See International Covenant on Civil and Political Rights, art.
+12 (2). - 86 See UNHCR Executive Committee Conclusion on International Protection Nos.
 6 (XXVIII), 85 (XLIX) and 99 (LV) which reaffirm the fundamental importance of the observance of the principle of non-refoulement, both at the border and within the territory of a State, of persons who may be subjected to persecution if returned to their country of origin, irrespective of whether or not they have been formally recognized as refugees; and stress that the principle of non-refoulement and non-rejection at borders requires access to fair and efficient procedures for determining status and protection needs.

-See also A/HRC/4/26/Add.3, para.
+See also report of the former Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism, Martin Scheinin: Australia: Study on human rights compliance while countering terrorism (A/HRC/4/26/Add.3), para.
 51 ("As part of a layered approach intended to prevent the transboundary movement of terrorists, and of others involved in criminal activity, the latter measures [a database used to store details about people and travel documents of immigration concern to the State] seem rational and, according to authorities, are very effective.
 Notwithstanding this, the Special Rapporteur has two concerns about the latter measures.
 The first is that the Convention relating to the Status of Refugees, as well as article 12, paragraph 2, of the International Covenant on Civil and Political Rights, guarantees to every person the right to leave any country, including one's own country.
 States should be cautious of implementing measures that may effectively prevent persons from exercising this right, particularly in the context of those fleeing persecution in their own country with an intention to seek refugee status elsewhere.
 The ability to leave is essential to the operation of the framework safeguarding the rights of refugees.")

-See also Report of the Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism, Martin Scheinin (A/HRC/13/37), para.
+See also report of the former Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism, Martin Scheinin (A/HRC/13/37), para.
 30.

-- 80 See also CCPR/C/21/Rev.1/Add.9, para 17. - 81 See, for example, the International Maritime Organization and International Labour Organization Code of Practice on Security in Ports (MESSHP/2003/14) para.
+- 87 See also Human Rights Committee, General comment No. 27: art.
+12 (Freedom of movement), para 17. - 88 See, for example, the International Maritime Organization and International Labour Organization Code of Practice on Security in Ports (MESSHP/2003/14) para.
 3 (3), which states: